pitkant/fennica/inst/examples/publisher.md

  * 6918 [unique publishers](output.tables/publisher_accepted.csv)

- * 60866 documents have unambiguous publisher information (86%).
+ * 60866 documents have unambiguous publisher information (86.4%).
+This includes self-published documents; the author name is used as the publisher in those cases (if known).

+ * 0 documents are identified as self-published (0%).

  * [Discarded publisher entries](output.tables/publisher_discarded.csv)